dreadwrr/Developer-buddy/README.md

    ## Save Changes New            Porteus

-In addition to the RSync backup it saves your changes with rsync in porteus similar to changes commit.       /mnt/live/memory/changes ---->   /mnt/sdx/changes    -----> /mnt/sdx/changes.bak
+In addition to the rsync backup made it saves your changes with rsync in porteus similar to changes commit.       /mnt/live/memory/changes ---->   /mnt/sdx/changes    -----> /mnt/sdx/changes.bak

  rsync backup to /changes.bak minimal writes as the backup would already be in place.
 Files are logged and its accurate